GagnonStyle/quail/README.md

 * **Signup:** The "signup" page shows the guest a number of fillable fields to enter credentials.
 Names, usernames, passwords, and descriptions are available fields the guest can type in.
 These credentials then get saved into the user database.
 * **Team:** The "team" page displays all of the team member information which is grabbed from the user database.
 * **Mockups:** The "mockups" view presents guests and users the initial mockups that were created by the U-Food team.
 This view may be removed in the future when the web application reaches closer to a usable, working state.
 * **User Profile:** The "user profile" view appears when a user clicks on their username on the header after they log in.
 This page showcases a few statistics on the user and their activity on U-Food.
-A few account options such as changing passwords are avaiable in this view.
+A few account options such as changing passwords are available in this view.
 * **Change Password:** This view appears when a user clicks on the change password link on the "user profile" view.
 A field requiring the current password as well as fields for the new passwords appear here.
 * **Error 404 & 500:** Oh dear.
 You broke U-Food.
 Please contact the team members.
 (This view is pretty self-explanitory.)